shegezzy/M4ACE-PROJECT/README.md

 - Server responds with “Welcome to My Server!” on access via browser or `curl`.

 💡 "The web starts here — every great backend begins with a simple server!" 🚀

+## ✅ Week 11 Tasks
+- Extended the HTTP server to handle multiple routes: `/`, `/about`,`/me` , and `/contact`.
+- Used separation of concerns by structuring route handling into separate modules.

+🚀 "Good code structure today prevents bugs tomorrow.
+Stay modular, stay clean!"